shimaore/black-metal/queuer.coffee.md

               debug 'Queuer.on_agent_idle present call', agent.key

 This next line is redundant with what happens in `report_non_idle`, I guess.
+Well, more precisely the one in `report_non_idle` is redundant with this one.
+Either way, this is idempotent.

               yield @egress_agents.remove agent